thepolarbear0818/blog/pages/docs/faq.md

 - if you have a suggestion about docs or regarding the website, use [the website repo](https://gitlab.com/librewolf-community/website).

-### Will you provide an Android versions of LibreWolf?
+### Will you provide an Android version of LibreWolf?

 At the moment nobody is working on it, and it is not something we have considered investing time in.